hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Description

 This operation is a control flow meta-operation that completes successfully.
-It has not side effects and evaluates to a no-op.
+It has no side effects and evaluates to a no-op.

 ### Parameters